CDL executive chairman Kwek Leng Beng moves to sack son Sherman as group CEO over attemped boardroom 'coup'

 "I accept that business decisions are difficult and young people may make business mistakes in their careers and that is understandable, but circumventing corporate governance laws is a red line."

-Mr Kwek Leng Beng, who has led CDL for over 50 years, vowed to take all legal steps necessary to protect the company’s governance standards and its shareholders' interests.
+Mr Kwek Leng Beng vowed to take all legal steps necessary to protect the company’s governance standards and its shareholders' interests.